 Facilities & Resources

-The Materials Science Center contains sophisticated microscopy and analysis instruments for characterizing materials and nanostructures.
-The facility offers some-30 major instruments.
+The Nanoscale Imaging and Analysis Center contains sophisticated microscopy and analysis instruments for characterizing materials and nanostructures.

-The Soft Materials Lab specializes in polymer synthesis and characterization of physical and mechanical properties of polymers and other materials.
-The techniques it offers include differential scanning calorimetry, thermo gravimetric analysis, rheometry, dynamic mechanical analysis, gel permeation chromatography, ellipsometry, contact angle measurement, and zetasizer.
+The Soft Materials Characterization Lab is equipped with nearly 50 instruments for polymer synthesis and characterization of physical and mechanical properties of polymers and other materials.